-- Open the windows and let the room breath
+- Open the windows and let the room breathe

 Top Tip: Hide household overflow in storage boxes and tuck under the bed.
 A valance works a treat at keeping those everyday eyesores out of sight and out of mind.

-Once you’ve ticked off the essentials, why not go the extra mile and give your guests the royal treatment?
-There’s no need to be a Hyacinth Bucket about it, but stocking up on spare cosmetics, picking out a book they might enjoy or leaving a packet of paracetamol within easy reach if you’re planning to toast their arrival, will make their time at your home truly memorable.
+Once you’ve ticked off the essentials, why not pull out all the stops and give your guests the royal treatment?
+There’s no need to go to great expense, but stocking up on spare cosmetics, picking out a book they might enjoy or leaving a packet of paracetamol within easy reach if you’re planning to toast their arrival, will make their time at your home truly memorable.

 - An alarm clock (one without a noisy tick!)

 - A well-curated bookshelf

 - A cosy robe for night-time bathroom visits